 Closed suction drainage for several days is one of the main options to help reduce seroma formation.
-New techniques attempt to reduce the amount of dead space created to help prevent seromas forming.
+New techniques attempt to reduce the amount of dead space created to help prevent seromas from forming.

 After surgery, a tight bandage is usually applied to the treatment area.
-Dressings help to keep the area clean and free from bacteria.
+Dressings help keep the area clean and free from bacteria.
 They also keep it from being stretched and reduce fluid collection.

-After a mastectomy, lumpectomy, or even a breast reduction is performed, the patient is told to wear a tight bra to put pressure on the surgical site.
-This helps to lessen the risk of fluid leaks and speeds up healing.
+After a mastectomy, a lumpectomy, or even a breast reduction is performed, the patient is told to wear a tight bra to put pressure on the surgical site.
+This helps lessen the risk of fluid leaks and speeds up healing.

 Patients are recommended to wear compression garments for at least 2 weeks after surgery and to massage the area gently to help move the fluid out.

 It is important to keep the wound clean to keep out bacteria and other germs.
 Preventing infection at the surgery site is another important way of avoiding the formation of seromas.